Symptoms, Treatment, & Recovery of a Broken Ankle

 If you believe your ankle is sprained, strained, or fractured, you should have it examined by a medical professional immediately.
 People often mistake an ankle fracture for a sprain or strain.
 A doctor can determine the exact cause of swelling, bruising, and pain.

 Signs of a broken ankle include:

-- Pain or tenderness with any movement of the ankle
+- Pain or tenderness when moving the ankle.

-During your appointment, your doctor will conduct a physical exam of your ankle and the surrounding area to pinpoint the injury and its severity.
-Your doctor may need to request imaging to see the injury more clearly or evaluate the severity.
-This may include an X-ray or MRI.
+During your appointment, the doctor will conduct a physical exam of your ankle and the surrounding area to pinpoint the injury.
+Your doctor may request an x-ray to see the injury more clearly or evaluate the severity.

 Treatment for a Broken Ankle

 Once diagnosed, your doctor will develop an individualized treatment plan specific to the injury and your needs.
 Your doctor may refer you to an orthopaedic specialist or surgeon.

 “Treatment for ankle fractures will depend on the type of fracture you sustained,” says Dr. Lewis.
 “Once we identify the type of fracture, either stable or unstable, we can determine the best course of action to get a patient back on their feet.”